 There seem to be specific instances that make a particular type of movie clearly identifiable as belonging to a certain group.
 For example, we like to have deserts, gunfights and horses if we watch a western movie, and we may look out for earrings, battleships, sabers and the Jolly Roger when we watch a pirates picture.

-It may not surprising then to have certain expectations when watching a film noir; however, must there be men with trench coats, beautiful blondes with guns, dark streets, mostly ordinary people on the edge of crossing the line towards the illegal, punishable, and most of all: do we expect all this to take place in the mean, poorly lit streets of the city, the metropolis?
+It may not be surprising then to have certain expectations when watching a film noir; however, must there be men with trench coats, beautiful blondes with guns, dark streets, mostly ordinary people on the edge of crossing the line towards the illegal, punishable, and most of all: do we expect all this to take place in the mean, poorly lit streets of the city, the metropolis?

 Imogen Sara Smith tries to determine just those expectations, then gives plenty of examples of different settings for the films noir.
 Simply, because they are there: the sinister actions of him/her all taking place in the mountains, the desert, the plains, the woods and the homes of suburbia.